grpc/grpc.io/content/docs/quickstart/csharp.md

 From the `examples/csharp/Helloworld` directory:

-* Run the server
+* Run the server:

 ```sh
 > cd GreeterServer
 > dotnet run -f netcoreapp2.1
 ```

-* In another terminal, run the client
+* From another terminal, run the client:

 ```sh
 > cd GreeterClient